 David Umanzor, a second generation Honduran–American grew up in a bicultural household, which allowed him to appreciate the diversity of culture and ethnicity.
 He is currently the Bilingual Program Coordinator at The Jordan Elizabeth Harris Foundation, a non-profit that does suicide prevention training and education in and around Tarrant County, TX.
 As Hope Squad Master Trainer in Fort Worth, TX, David works with schools and brings to light the need for suicide prevention in our communities of color and works to create diversity, equity, and inclusion in suicide prevention.

-Jennie Katrichis is a graduate of the UW-Whitewater School Psychology Program, and holds a Bachelor of Arts, Master’s of Science in Education, and Education Specialist Degree.
-This is her 25th year working as a school psychologist.
-Jennie currently works full-time at Brookfield Central High School, and is an advisor for both Brookfield Central’s Hope Squad and REDgen student groups.
+Jennie Katrichis has been a school psychologist since 1995.
+She is a graduate of the UW-Whitewater School Psychology Program, and holds a Bachelor of Arts, Master’s of Science in Education, and Education Specialist Degree.
+Jennie currently works full-time at Brookfield Central High School in the Elmbrook School District, and is an advisor for both Brookfield Central’s Hope Squad and REDgen student groups.
 She is also a Hope Squad Master Trainer for Wisconsin.
 Prior to working in Elmbrook, Jennie worked for Milwaukee Public Schools for 16 years.
-Jennie lives in Brookfield, WI, and has two children, Michael (21) and Matthew (19).
+Jennie lives in Brookfield, WI, and has two sons, Michael and Matthew.

 Dr. Julie Rickard, is CEO of Moment by Moment Suicide Prevention and founded the Suicide Prevention Coalition of North Central Washington which spans four counties.
 Dr. Rickard received her doctorate in Clinical Psychology at Washington State University.
 She is best known for her work integrating mental health into medical settings as well as suicide prevention.
 She has been featured on PBS and NPR related to seniors and suicide.
 She has been a Master Trainer for the QPR Institute since 2014.
 Dr. Rickard serves on multiple committees and boards regionally and at the State level.